aredotna/building/_posts/2018-03-21-announcing-crowdfunding-campaign.markdown

 ---
-title: We are letting anyone invest in Are.na.
+title: We are now letting anyone invest in Are.na.
 Here's why.
 date: 2018-03-21 00:00:00 Z
 tags:
 - draft